Skip to main content

 For developers without a dedicated DBA

 Your team owns the database because no one else does.
-Arq is the senior DBA you do not have on staff.
+Elevarq Analyzer is the senior DBA you do not have on staff.

 For system integrators and cloud providers

 Serve your customers' PostgreSQL workloads better.
-One Arq deployment per end customer; channel-friendly.
+One Elevarq Analyzer deployment per end customer; channel-friendly.

 Designed for auditability